Sock Bunny Craft

 - fabric for teeth (I used the same as for tummy)

 - 1 cotton ball

 - Fill sock with rice, just below the heel.

 - Tie a rubber band on top of head.

 - Cut the top of the sock in half to create ears on the sock bunny.
 Trim off as needed.

 - Cut contrasting piece of felt or fleece for the tummy and glue on with a hot glue gun.

 - Cut out 2 tiny circles from your fabric for eyes and glue onto the bunny.

-- Cut out a teeny tiny triangle from your fabric for nose and glue on.
+- For nose, cut out a teeny tiny triangle from your fabric and glue on.

 - Cut out 2 even tinier pieces of white felt for the teeth and glue on.